 For the Ragu

-- 3 pounds boneless short ribs, patted dry and well seasoned on both sides with salt and pepper
+- 3 pounds boneless short ribs, pat dry with paper towels and seasoned on both sides with salt and pepper

 - 2 tablespoons vegetable oil